 Amazon has a well-defined API for communication with their services, which would allow us to pull out the EC2 data, and generate XML if we wanted to.
 We could write a script that produces that data and use that script on a server to produce data via a URL, or we could use that script with the script resource model source plugin to generate it.
 This would give us complete control of the output, but does require extra work.

-However, there is already a plugin to do this for you: the Rundeck EC2 Nodes Plugin.
+However, there is already an Open Source plugin to do this: Rundeck EC2 Nodes Plugin (opens new window).

-- Login to Rundeck with an administrator account, and click the "Admin" link in the page header for your project then click the "Configure Project" link, or create a new project.
+- Login to Rundeck with an administrator account, and browse to a project or create a new project.

 - Specify your AWS Access key.